microsoft/pai/README.md

 ## Get started

-OpenPAI manages computing resources, and optimizing for machine learning.
-Through docker techology, the computing hardware are decoupled with software, so that it's easy to run distributed computing, switch with different deep learning frameworks, or run jobs on consistent environments.
+OpenPAI manages computing resources and optimizing for machine learning.
+Through docker technology, the computing hardware are decoupled with software, so that it's easy to run distributed computing, switch with different deep learning frameworks, or run jobs on consistent environments.

 As OpenPAI is a platform, [deploy a cluster](#deploy-a-cluster) is first step before using.
-A single server is also supported to deploy OpenPAI, and manage its resource.
+A single server is also supported to deploy OpenPAI and manage its resource.

 If the cluster is ready, learn from [train models](#train-models) about how to use it.